jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 ### Notebooks as digital documents

-Currently, a Jupyter notebook file is merely an on-disk representation of the internal state of the Jupyter Web tool.
-The file format mixes user-edited and computationally generated information with insufficient distinction, and does not preserve the history of the computation in enough detail to permit replication and other validation approaches.
+Currently, a Jupyter notebook file is essentially an on-disk representation of the internal state of the Web-based Jupyter editor.
+The file format mixes human-edited and computationally generated information with insufficient distinction, and does not preserve the history of the computation in enough detail to permit replication and other validation techniques.

-The main goal of this proposal is a change of focus: notebooks should become digital documents with well-defined semantics, and the Jupyter Web tool should become just one out of many possible tools that process such notebook documents.
+The main goal of this proposal is a change of focus: notebooks should become digital documents with well-defined semantics, and the Jupyter editor should become just one out of many possible tools that process such notebook documents.

 ### A three-layer data model

 The proposed data model for notebook documents consists of three layers:

-  1. A sequence of code blocks in execution order.
+  1. A sequence of code blocks, in execution order.
   2. A sequence of outputs produced by these code blocks, in execution order
-  3. A narrative containing references to specific code blocks and/or outputs.
+  3. A narrative containing references to specific code blocks and outputs.

-Layers 1 and 3 are user-edited content, subject to version control.
+Layers 1 and 3 are human-edited content, subject to version control.
 Layer 2 consists entirely of computational results.
 In principle, it can be recomputed at any time.
 However, since recomputation can be time-consuming, and is often unreliable due to today's fragile computational enviromnents, layer 2 should be archived as well under version control, as a foundation for layer 3.

 Conceptually, each layer is an independent electronic document, with each layer depending on information from lower layers.
-A layer 3 document could depend on multiple layer 1/2 documents, e.g. in a multiuser setting.
+A layer 3 document can depend on multiple layer 1/2 documents.
 A provenance tracking system would treat a layer 1 document exactly like a script, and a layer 2 document exactly like the console output from a script.
-Provenance trackers may this need to store the layers as separate files or datasets.
+Provenance trackers may thus need to store the layers as separate files or datasets.
 The default notebook file format should combine all three layers, but facilitate extraction of individual layers.

-Note that today's Jupyter file format contains only level 3, with only the sequence numbers of the output cells preserving a partial trace of the execution order.
-However, all the information of layers 1 and 2 is available to the kernel.
+Note that today's Jupyter file format resembles layer 3.
+It contains some information about execution order in the form of the prompt numbers.
+However, since the executed code is not stored anywhere, replication of the computation is impossible.
+Even if the prompt numbers in the notebook are sequential and start with 1, the code cells might have been edited after execution.
+The only guarantee that a notebook file makes is that the outputs were obtained from *some* computation.

 In the following, the three layers are described in more detail.